 However, this is just one side of the story.
 Filling underground gas storage reservoirs is one thing.
 Buying gas is another, and it’s significantly more costly than it used to be.
 It is up to 10 times more expensive than in previous seasons.

-European countries also started relying more on liquified natural gas (LNG) terminals as routes for gas flows into the European Union.
+European countries also started relying more on liquefied natural gas (LNG) terminals as routes for gas flows into the European Union.

 Countries without natural gas storage capacities